Food Waste… Don’t waste what is not waste at all.

 - Coffee filters, tea bags and napkins

-A third effort in food diversion efforts is donation.
-According to the Environmental Protection Agency an estimated 50 million Americans do not have access to enough food on a daily basis.
-By donating safe foods to food banks or other organizations this will both reduce food sent to landfills and helps those in need.
-Businesses can also receive a tax benefit by donating food to food banks.
+A third effort in food diversion is donation.
+According to the Environmental Protection Agency, an estimated 50 million Americans lack access to sufficient food on a daily basis.
+By donating safe, in date food to food banks or other organizations, this will both reduce the quantity of food that your business sends to landfills and help those in need – you’ll be feeding people, not landfills!
+If you donate your food to a qualified charity, your business can also receive tax benefits.

-National Waste Associates provides waste and recycling services for businesses with multiple locations.
-We understand food waste recycling is complicated in today’s marketplace, which is why we design customized solutions based on your individual locations.
-For more information on food waste recycling and to learn how National Waste Associates can reduce your waste costs with our professionally managed services and recycling programs, call 1-888-692-5005 or email email@example.com.
+For more information on food waste recycling and to learn how National Waste Associates can reduce your waste costs with our professionally managed services and recycling programs, call 1-888-692-5005 x 6 or email email@example.com.